Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Safety Policy

-\subsection{Safety policy}
+\section{Safety Policy}

 Our safety policy is intricately designed around the specific needs of patients and medical staff, integrating a robust model to handle various queries.
-The model is segmented into 4 primary query categories, enhanced by 9 capabilities, and detailed through 18 specific tasks.
+The model is segmented into 4 primary query categories, enhanced by 9 capabilities, and detailed through 18 specific tasks.The classification details are presented in Figure~\ref{Counting} and Table~\ref{tab:capabilities_tasks}

-\subsection{Image Resourse}
+\section{Image Resourse}